seshasrinivaspendyala/AI-PC-Code-Samples/Video-Description-Generation-Query-Retrieval/Readme.md

 |   Random-access memory(RAM)   |   32 GB   |
 |   Hardware   |   Intel® Core™ Ultra Processors, Intel Arc™ Graphics, Intel Graphics, Intel® Xeon® Processor, Intel® Data Center GPU Max Series   |

+---

-## Installing Prerequisites and Setting Up the Environment
+## Installing Prerequisites && Setting Up the Environment

 ### For Windows:
 To install any software using commands, Open the Command Prompt as an administrator by right-clicking the terminal icon and selecting `Run as administrator`.